-- Data at https://dhcf.dc.gov/eligibilitydashboard has been refreshed to include updated information for beneficiaries who: - Previously received a renewal notice (non-disabled children and adults under 65 due in May-June; people with disabilities and those age 65+ due in June-July). - Newly received a notice in June (non-disabled children and adults under 65 due in July; people with disabilities and those age 65+ due in August).
+- Public data at https://dhcf.dc.gov/eligibilitydashboard reflects information as of July 17 for beneficiaries who: - Previously received a renewal notice (non-disabled children and adults under 65 due in May-July; people with disabilities and those age 65+ due in June-August). - Newly received a notice in July (non-disabled children and adults under 65 due in August; people with disabilities and those age 65+ due in September).